 In conjunction with the deployment of renewable energies, the production of nuclear electricity is one of the solutions to meet the challenges of climate change.
-In addition to nuclear power reactors such as the European Power Reactor (EPR), Europe needs to broaden the available offer to meet national specificities.
-The development of SMRs (Small Modular Reactors) is a possible way for Europe.
+In addition to nuclear power reactors such as the European Power Reactor (EPR) (Generation III), Europe needs to broaden the available offer to meet national specificities.
+The development of SMRs (Small Modular Reactors), with power ranging between 10 MW and 300 MW and Micro Nuclear Reactor (0-10 MW), are a possible way for Europe, for the development of the future energy mix in Europe.
 The establishment of a shared R&D programme at European level will lead to a detailed design by 2025 based on harmonised European safety standards.
-In order to reconcile the development of safer and more competitive European reactors, ambitious R&D programmes are also needed to optimize particularly passive safety systems or new nuclear fuels (EATF) that are more resistant to accidental situations.
+In order to reconcile the development of safer, accessible, flexible and economic European NPPs [TA0-4], ambitious R&D programmes are also needed to optimize particularly passive safety systems or new nuclear fuels (EATF) that are more resistant to accidental situations.
 This is to stay ahead of the international competition and lead to industrial deployments by the end of this decade.
-The acceleration of the transfer to the nuclear industry of emerging technologies in the field of additive manufacturing or civil engineering will effective only through become the implementation of applied research programmes based on the construction of demonstration prototypes.
-By creating European technological competitiveness clusters, the spinoffs go beyond the nuclear sector.
+The acceleration of the transfer to the nuclear industry of emerging technologies in the field of additive manufacturing or civil engineering will become effective only through the implementation of applied research programmes based on the construction of demonstration prototypes.
+By creating European technological competitiveness clusters, the spin-offs go beyond the nuclear sector.